 Traditionally, yellow dock root has been thought to be a blood purifier and general detoxifier, especially for the liver.
 The herb, properly known as Rumex crispus, supports detoxification from a few angles.
 First off, yellow dock root stimulates bile production, which helps digestion, particularly of fats.
 Yellow dock root can stimulate a bowel movement to help remove lingering waste from your intestinal tract; it also increases the frequency of urination to assist in toxin elimination.
 Maintaining an efficient rate of waste elimination can help prevent toxins from accumulating in the liver, gallbladder, and bloodstream and circumvent the associated problems.

 Most phytonutrients are high in antioxidants and yellow dock root is no exception.
 Antioxidants are beneficial in that they slow down oxidative damage.
 Oxidative damage is a process that happens at the cellular level and can be summed up as good cells in your body being attacked by bad cells (free radicals).
-The outcome of this attack can lead to cellular damage, aging, or inflammation.
+The outcome of this attack can lead to cellular damage and aging.
 Antioxidants are nutrient power-ups to fight against damaging free radicals.

 Evaluations of the antioxidant potential of yellow dock root have confirmed it to reduce oxidative stress.
 A study by the Department of Chemistry at Jamia Hamdard in India showed yellow dock root to possess potent antioxidant activity; working to scavenge for free radicals and thwart oxidative damage, including in liver tissue.

 Activity Against Harmful Organisms